kornelillyes/EDM/README.md

 I wanted to build something with this LCC topology in mind, after crunching the numbers on various buck-type schemes and being horrified over and over again by the inefficient nature and overall complicated power flow if one wants to go 110/230 V > EDM Supply.
 It takes like 3-4 stages of power conversion to reasonably do it, with safety isolation.
 (I'm only a third of an EE so maybe I'm off on that point but I ran a few designs by really rough numbers and estimates on paper and in SPICE and that was the best I could manage).

-# The meat of the idea
+# The core of the idea

 As I was thinking, it dawned on me, that by the time the voltage gets through the resonant tank, it roughly estimates a sinusoidal wave.
 Of course not perfectly, but meh, good enough for an idea.
 Then this sinusoidal wave enters the transformer for conversion.
 Maybe if we had two sine waves in that transformer, at the same frequency, they would be added...
 Interestingly, the only thing that changes is the amplitude. **And that amplitude is dependent on the instantaneous phase!**